-Like the rest of the country, the housing market in Texas has experienced a roller-coaster ride in 2020 because of the coronavirus pandemic.
+Like the rest of the country, the housing market in Texas has experienced a roller-coaster ride in 2023 because of the inflation and rising mortgage rates.
 But with the population in Texas continuing to climb (the state added the highest number of people over the past 10 years), all signs point to purchasing a new home in the Lone Star State being a good investment.

-Homeownership in Texas is rising, with about 70% of the state’s residents owning the home they live in.
+Texas Homeownership continues to rise, with about 70% of the state’s residents owning the home they live in.
 Relatively low housing costs in some parts of the state and an enormous variation in types of communities available should let Texas remain an attractive option for those looking to relocate.

 Whatever their situation, purchasing a home anywhere, including in Texas, is a complicated process filled with often-confusing jargon and terms — and enough numbers to make your head spin.
 But we have the information Texas homebuyers need to make informed decisions about their next — or their first-ever — home purchase.